What’s the point of alcohol-free beers?

 There are three main methods of creating alcohol-free beer:

-- Alcohol removed: the Carlsberg alcohol-free Danish Pilsner sold at Circle K and 7-Eleven is brewed as a normal beer, and the alcohol is then removed by evaporation via vacuum.
+- Alcohol removed: the Carlsberg alcohol-free Danish Pilsner sold at Circle K and 7-Eleven in Hong Kong is brewed as a normal beer, and the alcohol is then removed by evaporation via vacuum.
 Other methods of alcohol removal include reverse osmosis filtration.
 These processes usually require expensive machinery and are done at scale.

 - Lazy yeast: the Gweilo alcohol-free pale ale is brewed in a traditional method, except it uses a special yeast that does not produce as much alcohol.
 Generally, lazy yeast produces slightly sweeter beer.